Please note that this page is automatically translated.

 Towards sustainable procurement

-To achieve both a sustainable society and corporate growth, cooperation from our suppliers is essential.
-Therefore, we share our procurement policy not only with our employees but also with our suppliers, and ask for their cooperation in completing a sustainability and CSR survey.
-We also ask new suppliers to understand this policy, and we open our doors equally to them, working together to achieve coexistence and prosperity between our business activities and the environment and society.
+To achieve both a sustainable society and growth, cooperation from our suppliers and business partners who provide us with ingredients is essential.
+For this reason, we require compliance with our Procurement Policy not only within our company, but also with all suppliers with whom we do business directly and with new suppliers.
+Together with our suppliers and business partners, we aim to achieve coexistence and mutual prosperity between our corporate activities and the environment and society.

 Aiming for long-term stable procurement, F&LC has begun formulating product procurement standards

-In addition to formulating a basic procurement policy, we have also begun formulating our own product procurement standards and are working to ensure long-term stable procurement.
-Based on our previous commitment to deliciousness, safety, and peace of mind, we will strive to procure raw materials with consideration for human rights, the environment, biodiversity, and the preservation of ecosystems.
+In addition to our Basic Procurement Policy, we have also begun to establish our own product procurement standards to promote long-term stable procurement.
+While ensuring the traditional deliciousness, safety, and peace of mind, we strive to procure products that also take into consideration human rights, the environment, biodiversity, and the preservation of ecosystems.

 Sustainability/CSR Survey